HOW DO I FIND ..........

 How do I find a QUALITATIVE STUDY on my topic?
 Go into the PSYCINFO database, listed in the middle column of this guide, and on the search screen, click on BROWSE METHODOLOGY, check QUALITATIVE and add that to your search.
 Then limit also to JOURNAL ARTICLES and search your topic.
 For example, nutrition counseling OR knee injuries or any topic of interest to you in your field.
 OR use any database, and include the term QUALITATIVE in one of your search boxes along with your topic: for example, nutrition and athletes and qualitative.

 How do I find 2 research articles done by MSU researchers?
-Go into the WEB OF SCIENCE database, type in your topic (such as exercise science); in the second search box, type in MONTANA STATE and then change the drop down menu to ADDRESS.
+Go into the WEB OF KNOWLEDGE database, type in your topic (such as exercise science); in the second search box, type in MONTANA STATE and then change the drop down menu to ADDRESS.
 Click Search and pick any two that you like.

 Magazines vs. Journals: What's the difference?